sleepless-se/selenium-grid-sample/README.md

 python tests/sample.py
 ```

-##How to check the selenium browser.
+## How to check the selenium browser.

-###Connect server for Mac
+### Connect server for Mac

 `Finder - Go - Connect server`

 Enter this address.

-`vnc://localhost:5900` then connect.

-Password is `secret`.

-Now you can see the selenium!!
+`vnc://localhost:5900` then connect.Password is `secret`.Now you can see the selenium!!

-##How to update sample program.
+## How to update sample program.

-Go to your local tests folder in selenium-grid-sample.

-You can see `screenshots.png`.
-It took when you run sample.py
+Go to your local tests folder in selenium-grid-sample.You can see `screenshots.png`.
+It took when you run sample.py.
 The file comes from Python container.

-So you can edit sample.py then run the file from Python container.
+So Python container /root/tests/ and selenium-grid-sample/tests/ are shared.
+You can edit sample.py in your local machine and apply in the container.
+You can run the file from Python container.

 ```
 python tests/sample.py